-This bus trip will last 16 or 19 minutes and cost \in 2,80^{}.
-A taxi from the airport to Bonn will be about \in 50,00^{}.
+This bus trip will last 16 or 19 minutes and cost \leq 2,80.
+A taxi from the airport to Bonn will be about \leq 50,00.
 The airport is about 25 km. from Haus Venusberg.

 Düsseldorf International Airport is located about 85 km from Bonn.
 It is one of the biggest airports in Germany with many direct flight connections to the US and European destinations.
 There is a direct train connection from Düsseldorf Airport to Bonn Central Station (Hbf) which runs every hour and takes 1 hour and 5 minutes (9.50, 10.50, 11.50,...).
 And costs € 18.10.
 Once you arrive in Bonn Central Station follow the instructions above to reach Haus Venusberg.